1. Maintain carbon neutrality annually for our global offices, fleet, and business travel

 6. Engage and educate 50,000 stakeholders on environmental stewardship annually

-In 2019, over 10,000 MetLife employees took advantage of sustainability education and volunteering opportunities to reduce their environmental impact at work, at home, and in their communities through Our Green Impact, the company’s environmental engagement program.
+Over 10,000 MetLife employees participate annually in sustainability education and volunteering opportunities to reduce their environmental impact at work, at home, and in their communities through Our Green Impact, the company’s environmental engagement program.
 To achieve this goal, MetLife intends to further expand this program and engage more employees, while also engaging other stakeholders, such as our customers, our community members, suppliers, business partners, students, and more.
 Engagement will be defined as measurable action taken by a stakeholder.
 This could include attending an in-person event (e.g., Earth Day event or volunteer opportunities), actively participating during a virtual event, or completing an environmentally-focused task.
 If you would like to learn more about how you can get involved, please contact us at firstname.lastname@example.org.

 7. Commit to grant $10 million to environmental causes by MetLife Foundation